pocketzworld/creator-docs/pages/learn/studio/distribute/monetization/engagement-payout.md

 - Receive at least 50 visitors to qualify as a space for others.
 - Receive a minimum of 2.5 hours of total playtime from all users.
 - Engage at least 1 Highrise+ subscriber in the day (other than yourself).
+- Be owned by you.
+Crew rooms are not eligible for monetization.

 ## Receiving Earned Gold